 With contact lists from the states, the research contractor will begin contacting potential respondents and ask for their participation in the study.

-Reimbursements
+Incentive/Reimbursements

 Respondents will be given a gift card for $25 to a local grocery store as reimbursement for expenses such as travel and child-care.
 The selection of this amount comes from past experience of the evaluators in the recruitment of low-income, vulnerable populations.